metio/terraform-provider-k8s/docs/data-sources/k8up_io_check_v1_manifest.md

 Required:

-- `claim_name` (String) claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims
+- `claim_name` (String) claimName is the name of a PersistentVolumeClaim in the same namespace as the pod using this volume.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#persistentvolumeclaims

 Optional:

-- `read_only` (Boolean) readOnly Will force the ReadOnly setting in VolumeMounts.Default false.
+- `read_only` (Boolean) readOnly Will force the ReadOnly setting in VolumeMounts.
+Default false.

 <a id="nestedatt--spec--volumes--secret"></a>